NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/WEUQ/exampleShearBuilding3/README.rst

    #.
 For the mean values provided the natural period of the structure is **1.7** sec.
    #.
 The choice of COV percentages is for demonstrative purposes only.

-The exercise will use the OpenSees, :numref:`lblOpenSeesSIM`, structural generators.
+The exercise will use the OpenSees, :ref:`lblOpenSeesSIM`, structural generators.
 For the OpenSees generator the following model script, :weuq-01:`Frame3Model.tcl <src/Frame3Model.tcl>`:

 .. literalinclude:: src/Frame3Model.tcl
    :language: tcl